2025

 Led by José Antonio Ocampo, Former Minister of Finance of Colombia and Advisor of Club de Madrid

-This group will explore new approaches to international tax cooperation to resolve inequities in the global tax system.
-Discussions will focus on creating a fair and effective tax system that supports sustainable development and addresses the financing gap crucial for achieving the SDGs.
+This group explored new approaches to international tax cooperation to resolve inequities in the global tax system.
+Discussions focused on creating a fair and effective tax system that supports sustainable development and addressed the financing gap crucial for achieving the SDGs.

 For more information, please contact: